 Frank offers infrastructure clients unique expertise in engineering matters.
 Before attending law school, he worked as a civil engineer with Airport Design Consultants Inc. handling airport design, and with AI Engineers Inc. focusing on bridge inspection.

 City of Los Angeles, Los Angeles World Airports – Automated People Mover (APM).
 Key member of the legal team advising on a $4.9 billion APM train system to ease access in and out of the Los Angeles International Airport.
 It will also connect travelers to a light rail, intermodal transportation facility and a rental car center.
-It is the first APM system to be procured through an availability payment public-private partnership delivery model and earned several national and international awards.
+Now under construction, it is the first APM system procured through an availability payment public-private partnership delivery model and earned several national and international awards.

 University of California Board of Regents – UC Merced 2020 Campus Expansion.
 Member of the legal team that advised the University of California on a $1.3 billion P3 project that doubled the size of its Merced campus with the addition of new facilities, including student housing, classrooms, recreational facilities and associated infrastructure.
 The award-winning project is the first university availability payment P3 to close in the United States, and achieved substantial completion on schedule and on budget in June 2020.
 The project was awarded platinum LEED, making it the first public research university to be certified as carbon neutral.
 Frank's services included assisting with structuring the procurement, drafting and finalizing procurement and contract documents, and developing the evaluation process.
 Following closing, he advised on legal issues arising from the implementation of the project.